Students in the Leadership Studies Program have opportunities to

 concepts come to life.

-City.
+City, and Seattle.
 Great Leaders of History courses have taken place in

 generous families have provided scholarship funds for Leadership

 Studies students.
 The funds are available to students who